capitalone/Particle-Cloud-Framework/examples/flask_app/README.md

 `docker run -it -p 5000:5000 pcf_flask_api `

-Run Flask App Locally with Docker
+Interact with PCF Flask API
 ------------
 Once we have the flask app running locally, we can hit the endpoint to spin up the quasiparticle.
 First, set the desired configuration in pcf_example_config.json file.